masgalascharles/Snake-DQN-From-Scratch/README.md

 - Compact state representation with snake length, distance and direction to apple and walls, plus ray casts in all 8 directions
 - Balanced starting states to expose agent to all stages of the game
 - Timeout penalty to prevent infinite loops
+- Not trained to the point of overfitting

 ## How to Run